PressReader/ES6FeatureOverview/README.md

 };
 ```

-Since an arrow function is always bound to the context, "use strict" instruction is just ignored
+Arrow function is always bound to a context, `'use strict'` is just ignored.

 ```JavaScript
 var f = () => {'use strict'; return this; };
 f() === window; // or another global object
 ```

-`call` or `apply`, has no effect, only arguments can be passed.
+`call` or `apply`, has no effect, only arguments can be passed

 ```JavaScript
 var f = (a,b) => {
 	console.log('context', this);